da-vaibhav/khalilstemmler-blog/src/pages/articles/software-design-architecture/full-stack-software-design.md

 - writing pure functions with no side effects
 - not passing null

-Writing clean code is incredibly important.

-Think of it like a game of jenga.
+These may seem like small things, but think of it like a game of Jenga.
 In order to keep the structure of our project stable over time, things like indentation, small classes and methods, and meaningful names, pay off a lot in the long run.

+If you ask me, this aspect of _clean code_ is about having good **coding conventions** and following them.

+I belive that's only _one_ aspect of writing _clean code_.

+My definitive explanation of clean code consists of:

+- 🧠 Your developer mindset (empathy, craftsmanship, growth mindset, design thinking)
+- ⚙️ Your coding conventions (naming things, refactoring, testing, etc)
+- 🤹🏼 Your skills & knowledge (of patterns, principles, and how to avoid code smells and anti-patterns)

+Getting into the right mindset is incredibly important if you want to write clean code.
+One requirement is that you should care enough to learn about the business you're writing code within.
+If we don't care about the domain enough to understand it, then how can we be sure we're using **good names** to represent domain concepts?
+How can we be sure that we've accurately captured the functional requirements?

+If we don't care about the code that we're writing, it's a lot less likely that we're going to implement essential coding conventions, have meaningful discussions, and ask for feedback on our solutions.

+We often think that code is solely written to serve the needs of the _end user_, but we forget the **other people we write code for**: us, our teammates, and the project's future maintainers.
+Having an understanding of the principles of _design_ and how human psychology decides what is _good_ and _bad_ design, will help us write better code.

+So essentially, the best word that describes this step of your journey? **Empathy**.

+Once we've got that down, learn the _tricks of the trade_ and continue to improve them them over time by improving your knowledge of the essential software development patterns and principles.

 ### Learning resources

 - Clean Code, by Robert C. Martin
 - Refactoring, by Martin Fowler (2nd edition)
+- The Pragmatic Programmer, by Andy Hunt and Dave Thomas
+- The Design of Everyday Things, by Don Norman

 The best resource to learn how to write clean code is Uncle Bob's book, "[Clean Code](https://www.amazon.ca/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)".